 If your employer says their business is too small for you to claim COVID sick leave ...

-If your boss says that they don't have to provide COVID sick leave beyond Sept.
-30 ...
+If your boss says you're otherwise not eligible to claim COVID sick leave ...

 If you're worried about pushing back against your employer ...